Hyvinkää: Airfield

 Hyvinkää airfield was the main airport of Finland in 1944–1947, when Helsinki-Malmi Airport was in use by the Allied Commission.
 Finnair used Hyvinkää as a major hub.
 Finnair's DC-3-pilots trained to fly at Hyvinkää airfield in 1948.

 Since the 1950s, the airfield has mainly been in use by general aviation.
 Aviation clubs including Jukolan Pilotit, Mäntsälän Ilmailukerho and Hyvinkään Ilmailukerho operate from the airfield as of 2020.

 Buses

 The Local bus service is operated by Hyvinkään Liikenne.
-There are six local bus lines.
+There are seven local bus lines.

-Sports
+Sport

 Hyvinkää has a large variety of sports.
 Hyvinkään Tahko plays pesäpallo at men's top league, Superpesis.
 Hyvinkää Falcons plays american football in nation's second level in both men's and women's league system.
 Hyvinkään Palloseura or HyPS plays association football in the fourth division in men's and in the fifth division in women's football.
 Hyvinkää has three men's ice hockey teams of which Hoki Klupi Hyvinkää plays in the fourth division and Hyvinkää Bruins and Hyvinkää Storm in the fifth division.
-In basketball Hyvinkään Ponteva plays in men's first division and in women's top league.
+In basketball Hyvinkään Ponteva plays in men's 1st Division B and in women's second division.

+Vauhtipuisto, Hyvinkää Speedway track is a motorcycle speedway venue located to the north east of the city in the motor sport complex, adjacent to the Hyvinkaa Airfield.
+The complex also features a motocross and a race track.
+The speedway track has held the final of the Finnish Individual Speedway Championship on four occasions in 1992, 2013, 2016 and 2021.